Help center

 Please note that you must add (and make required) custom fields that use the Customer name and Shipping address data types if you wish to use any of the other shipping address data types.

-Check to make completing a field required before checkout.
+Check to make completing a field required before checkout/submission.

 Reference

-Under Additional settings, you can add a reference code to identify your field in integrations.
+Under More, you can add a reference code to identify your field in query parameters and integrations.

 If left blank, after saving, a unique reference code will automatically be generated for you.